Color Tools¶

 White Balance¶

-The digiKam White Balance is a semi-automatic tool to adjust the white-balance of a photograph.
+The digiKam White Balance tool is used to adjust the white-balance of a photograph.

-White Balance setting is a common hurdle for digital still cameras.
-In the 'good old time' of film rolls, the white balance was done by the photolab.
-Nowadays the poor little camera has to guess what is white and what is black.
+Getting the correct white balance setting is a common challenge for digital still cameras.
+In the 'good old days' of film, the white balance compensation was done by the photolab.
+Nowadays the digital camera has to guess what is white and what is black.
 Most of the time, what the camera chooses as the white point, is not of the correct shade or hue.
-Using this tool it is easy to correct this problem.
-It provides a variety of parameters that can be trimmed to obtain a better result.
+This tool makes it is easy to correct this problem.
+It provides a variety of parameters that can be adjusted to more accurately capture the right colors in your photographs.

 注釈